YINI-lang/YINI-spec/YINI-Specification.md

 #### Whitespace

 Whitespace (spaces and newlines) is used to separate elements in the file.
 Tabs do not contribute to the logical structure.
 In section headers, whitespace between the marker and the section name is optional in repeated/basic form, but required in numeric shorthand form (to make it clear where the marker ends and where the name starts).
-Other than this tabs are totally ignored outside strings, though tabs or multiple spaces may be used to make it clearer for humans to read.
+Outside strings and backticked identifiers, spaces and tabs are generally insignificant except where this specification explicitly requires or forbids whitespace, such as in numeric shorthand section headers or between tokens.
+Though, tabs or multiple spaces may be used to make it clearer for humans to read.

-Definitions of control characters, see more in section 3.2, "Whitespace and Indentation".
+For definitions of whitespace and control characters, see Section 3.2, "Whitespace and Indentation".

 #### Sections